01 May How to Get a Visa and Travel to the Republic of Abkhazia

 When I went there, they sent me to the bank, which was on Lakoba.
 They also gave me the price of my visa as information to give to the person at the bank (it was $10).
 Walk down Lakoba until you see this building:

 And while this may look like the bank, you’ll need to cross the street and head to the smaller branch right across the street.
 They have an English speaker there who should be able to assist (and she is super friendly).
 She will take your payment and fill out a receipt for you to take back to the MFA office.
 Go back to the MFA office with this and you’ll be presented with your visa…which will NOT be attached or stamped into your passport.

-Simply take a taxi or walk to the abandoned Sukhum railway station.
+Simply take a taxi or walk to the abandoned Sukhum railway station (around 200 roubles from city center).
 I did this at around 1000.
+You can also take marshrutka #1 or bus #1 or#3 from the Sukhum Marketplace for 15 roubles and 5 roubles respectively (still good in 2017).
 From there I found the bus to Gal and hopped on (200 roubles).
 From Gal, I was able to easily find a bus to the border (or Inguri).
 This costs 100 roubles.
 Very, very easy.

 Once I got to the border, I checked out from Abkhazia (and they did not take the visa…so be sure to hide it away so the Georgian officials do not see it!), I walked across the bridge and back into Georgian territory.
 I went back to the pink police station and they asked me countless questions.
 Some of which included:

 “Where did you go?” to which I answered, “Just Sukhumi”.